Fostering Trust in Decentralized Governance: Interview with Charlie Feng, Co-Founder at Agora

 Q: You’ve founded two startups before Agora.
 How did those experiences shape how you built this one?

-A lot of battle scars and war stories.
+Charlie: A lot of battle scars and war stories.
 My first startup was a couple of years out of university, an AI startup before there were LLMs.
-We thought we had AI, but it was really just fancy Python scripts and if-this-then-that functions.
 It was my first taste of venture and how business works.
 I was naïve, so it was eye-opening.
-Ultimately, it didn’t go anywhere.
-But I learned the importance of finding something people truly care about, and selling early to get strong feedback, charging so people put their money where their mouth is.
+Ultimately failed, but a key lesson there was learning to build something people truly care about, and getting early feedback to iterate quickly.

 Q: What is a common mistake you see early-stage founders make when building products?